 The statement continued, with Houser claiming that Rockstar as a company doesn't expect anyone to work the same way, and that people work 14 hours a day because they are "passionate" about the project.
 He topped the statement off by saying that "No one, senior or junior, is ever forced to work hard" and that he believes that Rockstar goes "to great lengths to run a business that cares about its people, and to make the company a great place for them to work".

-Following the wave of controversy, former Rockstar employees have decided to speak up, with one stating that the work environment was the same ten years ago, when she worked at the company.
+Following the wave of controversy, former Rockstar employees have decided to speak up, with one that the work environment was the same ten years ago, when she worked at the company.
 It was not only the writing staff, and not only the people who chose to do so, as her contract would have been terminated (tweet removed) if she didn't put in the extra hours.

 Another former employee stated (tweet removed) that the crunch weeks weren't just the few leading up to a release - it could go on for a year.
 Once the game was out, the crunch would continue in order to cater to post release content.

 Bear in mind that the people in these tweets were not verified as former employees, but such controversies tend to bring up folk who were afraid to talk about in-house issues before.
-It would also shed some light on Gamasutra's blog post from almost a decade ago.
+It would also shed some light on Gamasutra's from almost a decade ago.